AlbertMontolio/images-transformer/README.md

 - handler calls the appropriate service to process the image.
 - in the case of writing transformed image to the output path, we use sharp to write the image to the output path and a bulk writing system with batches to improve performance

+## Testing

+quick coverage was added with jest.
+Many tests were generated quickly with the help of copilot.
+Since testing is very important in industries like IoT, banking and pharma, coverage should be improved, and tests should be written more thoroughly.

+## API documentation

+so that clients can use the API, swagger documentation was added: http://localhost:3000/api-docs/#/.
+Swagger offers more prodcuts to host documentation in the cloud and share it with clients or the team.

 ## Missing Features

 ### Error handling